Why D65 Lighting Matters in Industrial Manufacturing

 - UV content compliance per ISO 23603

-Results are documented in a detailed compliance report with pass/fail assessments, heatmap visualizations, and specific recommendations.
+Results are documented in a detailed compliance report with pass/fail assessments and specific recommendations.

 2. Solution Specification

-Based on survey findings, we specify the right Just Normlicht D65 products for your application — from compact viewing booths for incoming inspection to large-format luminaires for Harmony Rooms and paint inspection tunnels.
-All Just Normlicht products feature patented multi-level LED calibration that achieves:
+Based on survey findings, we specify the right Just Normlicht D65 products for your application — from compact viewing booths for incoming inspection to large-format luminaires for harmony rooms and paint inspection tunnels.
+All Just Normlicht DLS systems feature:

 - Metamerism Index < 1